Mbed-TLS/mbedtls/docs/architecture/psa-migration/md-cipher-dispatch.md

 ### MD light

-https://github.com/Mbed-TLS/mbedtls/pull/6474 implements part of this specification, but it's based on Mbed TLS 3.2, so it needs to be rewritten for 3.3.

 #### Definition of MD light

 MD light is a subset of `md.h` that implements the hash calculation interface described in ”[Designing an interface for hashes](#designing-an-interface-for-hashes)”.
 It is activated by `MBEDTLS_MD_LIGHT` in `mbedtls_config.h`.